oluwalademi/box-hunter/README.md

 This project was built upon **Brian Winn's** game development course on Coursera.
 Huge appreciation for his guidance and insights! !!!

 ## **What was Added**
-UI
+-UI
-Added levels
+-New levels
-Music
+-Music manager, for new music and loop
-Extra interactivity like Pause canva, and more.
+-Extra interactivity like Pause canva, and more.

 ## **Overview**
 **Box Hunter** is a **fast-paced first-person shooter** set in the depths of space.